 Days 11 & 12 — Victoria Falls

-Enjoy a morning tour of the beautiful Victoria Falls, then the rest of the day is free to explore the area.
-Take part in a river safari, cultural tours, whitewater rafting, canoeing, or a helicopter ride over the falls.
+Enjoy a morning tour of beautiful Victoria Falls, then the rest of the day is free to explore the area.
+Take part in a river safari, cultural tours, white-water rafting, canoeing, or a helicopter ride over the falls.
 Spend the next day exploring your beautiful surroundings.
-Opt to visit Victoria Falls, go whitewater rafting, or take a helicopter flight over the falls.
+Opt to visit Victoria Falls, go white-water rafting, or take a helicopter flight over the falls.
 (B)

 Day 13 — Victoria Falls/Hwange National Park

 Enjoy free time in the morning and opt to visit the falls.
-Later, visit the Painted Dog (Wild Dog) conservancy and meet with a conservationist to learn about the work being done to rehabilitate injured animals as a result of poaching.
-After, travel to Hwange, Zimbabwe's largest national park and enjoy a safari drive on the lodge concession, in search of wildlife.
-This evening, arrive at the lodge, located just outside the park entrance and enjoy dinner.
+Later, visit the Painted Dog (Wild Dog) Conservancy and meet with a conservationist to learn about the work being done to rehabilitate injured animals as a result of poaching.
+Afterward, travel to Hwange, Zimbabwe's largest national park, and embark on a safari drive on the lodge concession in search of wildlife.
+This evening, arrive at the lodge, located just outside the park entrance, and enjoy dinner.

 Days 14, 15, & 16 — Hwange National Park/Chobe National Park

-Take a full day wildlife safari drive in the park which is home to large elephant herds, lions and the rare African wild dog.
-This evening, relax on the sun deck with a cool drink, keeping an eye out for local wildlife who visit the lodge's watering hole.
-The final morning in Hwange allows for an optional safari drive or walk, before crossing the border into Botswana, and arriving in Kasane, gateway to stunning Chobe National Park.
-This afternoon, enjoy a boat safari on the Chobe River in search of bathing elephants, hippos and crocodiles.
+Embark on a full-day wildlife safari drive in the park, which is home to large elephant herds, lions, and rare African wild dogs.
+This evening, relax on the sun deck with a cool drink, keeping an eye out for local wildlife that visits the lodge's watering hole.
+Our final morning in Hwange allows for an optional safari drive or a walk, before we cross the border into Botswana and arrive in Kasane, gateway to stunning Chobe National Park.
+This afternoon, enjoy a boat safari on the Chobe River in search of bathing elephants, hippos, and crocodiles.
 The next morning, continue our wildlife viewing with a safari drive along the banks of the Chobe River.
 In the afternoon, opt to take a photography river safari on a specialized photography boat.
 (B)

 Day 17 — Kasane/Okavango Delta

-Catch a flight into the “Panhandle” area of the Okavango Delta and check into the remote camp in the wilderness.
-Enjoy lunch before taking a walk to the research camps of the National Geographic funded Okavango Wilderness Project.
-Meet with someone from the research team and learn about their work and projects in the area.
+Catch a flight into the Panhandle area of the Okavango Delta and check in to our remote camp in the wilderness.
+Enjoy lunch before taking a walk to the research camps of the National Geographic-funded Okavango Wilderness Project.
+Meet with a member of the research team and learn about their work and projects in the area.
 (B,L,D)

 Days 18 & 19 — Okavango Delta

-Explore the stunning Delta Panhandle with expert local guides to enjoy wildlife viewing from mokoros, African dugout canoes, and on bush walks; also visit a fish monitoring station and a local village.
-This evening, we will enjoy a unique stay in a bush camp on one of the remote Islands within the Delta.
-Here we enjoy a 3 course meal around a roaring camp fire, sitting back and listening to the night calls of the Delta wildlife.
-The next morning, depart from our island camp and continue wildlife viewing on foot and by mokoro with our expert local guides.
-Return to the main camp later this afternoon and opt to relax or have a swim.
-This evening enjoy the deck overlooking the lagoon with hidden seating areas and a fire pit, perfect for stargazing.
+Explore the stunning Delta Panhandle with local guides and enjoy wildlife viewing from mokoros, African dugout canoes, and on bush walks.
+We'll also visit a fish monitoring station and a local village.
+This evening, stay at a bush camp on one of the remote islands within the delta.
+Here, we enjoy a three-course meal around a roaring camp fire, sitting back and listening to the night calls of the delta wildlife.
+The next morning, depart from our island camp and continue wildlife viewing on foot and by mokoro with our local guides.
+Return to the main camp later this afternoon and opt to relax or take a swim.
+This evening, enjoy the deck overlooking the lagoon with hidden seating areas and a fire pit, perfect for stargazing.
 (B,L,D)

 Day 20 — Okavango Delta/Maun